Codfish246/Codfish246/README.md

 ### 👋 Hey!

-I do stuff with tech, servers, and code (sometimes), and put it here (occasionally).
+I do stuff with tech, servers, and code (sometimes), then put it here (occasionally).
 I mainly work with Python, HTML/CSS, and JS.

 I know, to varying levels, a variety of languages (some of which I may have forgotten to list) including: C#, Java, PHP, SQL, VB.net, and Lua.